AkatsukiSirius/GADS-22-NYC/02_Intro_to_Machine_Learning/README.md

 ###Objectives for this class:

 - Cover some of the essential concepts of Machine Learning
-- Establish some familiarity with our ML tools:
+- Establish comfort and understanding with our core ML tools:
-  - iPython Notebook
+  - iPython Notebook & Python
-  - Python
-  - Numpy
-  - Pandas
+  - Numpy & Pandas
   - Matplotlib
+- Where to find help when you get stuck

+###Class Agenda
+- Introduction to Machine Learning Slides
+-